-R 400.8182 Ratio and group size requirements.

-Rule 182.
-(1) At least 2 adults, 1 of whom is a caregiver child care staff member, shall be present at all times when at least 3 children between the ages of birth and 3 years of age

-- are present.
-A second caregiver child care staff member is required when needed to comply with subrule (3) of this rule. - (2) At least 2 adults, 1 of whom is a caregiver child care staff member, shall be present at all times when 7 or more children over 3 years of age are present.
-A second caregiver child care staff member is required when needed to comply with subrule (3) of this rule. - (3) In each room or well-defined space, the maximum group size and ratio of earegivers child care staff members to children, including children related to a staff member or the licensee, shall must be the following as shown in Table 4:
+- R 400.8182 Ratio and group size requirements. - Rule 182.
+(1) At least 2 adults, 1 of whom is a caregiver child care staff member, shall be present at all times when at least 3 children between the ages of birth and 3 years of age are present.
+A second caregiver child care staff member is required when needed to comply with subrule (3) of this rule. - (2) At least 2 adults, 1 of whom is a earegiver child care staff member, shall be present at all times when 7 or more children over 3 years of age are present.
+A second earegiver child care staff member is required when needed to comply with subrule (3) of this rule. - (3) In each room or well-defined space, the maximum group size and ratio of caregivers child care staff members to children, including children related to a staff member or the licensee, shall must be the following as shown in Table 4:

-TABLE 4

-Child Care Staff Member to Child Ratios

-Age Caregiver Child Care Maximum Group

-Staff Member to Child Size

-Ratio

-(a) Infants and Toddlers toddlers, birth 1 to 4 12

-until to 30 months of age

-(b) Preschoolers, 30 to 36 months of age 1 to 8 16

-until 3 years of age

-(c) Preschoolers, 3 years of age until 4 1 to 10 Not applicable

-years 37 to 48 months of age

-(d) Preschoolers, 4 years 49 months of 1 to 12 Not applicable

-age until school-age

-(e) School-agers 1 to 18 Not applicable
+TABLE 4 Child Care Staff Member to Child Ratios Age Caregiver Child Care Staff Member to Child Ratio Maximum Group Size (a) Infants and Toddlers toddlers, birth until 30 months of age 1 to 4 12 (b) Preschoolers, 30 months of age until 3 years of age 1 to 8 16 (c) Preschoolers, 3 years of age until 4 years of age 1 to 10 Not applicable (d) Preschoolers, 4 years of age until school-age 1 to 12 Not applicable (e) School-agers 1 to 18 Not applicable

-- (4)-Volunteers may be counted in the caregiver to child ratios outlined in subrule (3) of this rule if they meet the definition of caregiver as defined by R 400.8101(c). - (5) Children who have reached 33 months of age may, when developmentally appropriate, be enrolled in a 3-year-old classroom with written parental permission.
-The ratio listed in subrule (3)(c) of this rule shall apply applies. - (6) Children who have reached 45 months of age may, when developmentally appropriate, be enrolled in a 4-year-old classroom with written parental permission.
-The ratio listed in subrule (3)(d) of this rule shall apply applies. - (7) Children who have reached 57 months of age but who are not considered a school-ager school-age under R 400.8101(b)(iv) may, when developmentally appropriate, be enrolled in a school-age classroom with written parental permission.
-The ratio listed in subrule (3)(e) of this rule shall apply applies. - (8) If there are children of mixed ages in the same room or well-defined space, then the ratio and group size shall be determined by the age of the youngest child, unless each group of children is clearly separated and the appropriate earegiver child care staff member-to-child ratios and group sizes, if applicable, for each age group are maintained. - (9) An exception to the requirements of subrule (3) of this rule may be made when the center is transporting children and is in compliance with R 400.8760(1) and (2).
+- (4) Volunteers may be counted in the caregiver to child ratios outlined in subrule (3) of this rule if they meet the definition of caregiver as defined by R 400.8101(c). - (4) (5) Children who have reached 33 months of age may, when developmentally appropriate, be enrolled in a 3-year-old classroom with written parental permission.
+The ratio listed in subrule (3)(c) of this rule shall apply applies. - (5) (6) Children who have reached 45 months of age may, when developmentally appropriate, be enrolled in a 4-year-old classroom with written parental permission.
+The ratio listed in subrule (3)(d) of this rule shall apply applies. - (6) (7) Children who have reached 57 months of age but who are not considered a schoolager under R 400.8101(b)(iv) may, when developmentally appropriate, be enrolled in a school-age classroom with written parental permission.
+The ratio listed in subrule (3)(e) of this rule shall apply applies. - (7) (8) If there are children of mixed ages in the same room or well-defined space, then the ratio and group size shall be is determined by the age of the youngest child, unless each group of children is clearly separated and the appropriate caregiver child care staff member-to-child ratios and group sizes, if applicable, for each age group are maintained. - (8) (9) An exception to the requirements of subrule (3) of this rule may be made when the center is transporting children and is in compliance with R 400.8760(1) and (2).